muchimi/JoystickGremlinEx/README.md

 The core repository was substantially modified in some areas to support remote control, including some new events, adding improved support for user scripts (so they are aware of state information for example).
 Some UI elements were also modified a bit to improve the visuals and to simplify certain aspects of Gremlin.
 For example, all buttons support a release action without going through more complex hoops for setup, as a check box is simpler to setup in this use-case.
 This made it much simpler for me to map physical switches on throttles that have a single state to multi-state and do what used to be complex mappings essentially a checkbox affair.

-I have attempted to use the base project as much as possible, and I am grateful to WhiteMagic and his excellent ideas as Gremlin is simply the best mapping utility I have every seen or used in decades of simulation and hardware input mapping to games.
+I have attempted to use the base project as much as possible, and I am grateful to WhiteMagic and his excellent ideas as Gremlin is simply the best mapping utility I have ever seen or used in decades of simulation and hardware input mapping to games.
 The architecture is also excellent and made my modifications very simple.

 I am using this code daily for my simulation needs but that's not a guarantee everything works as expected.
 Feedback welcome!